-Even if you're new to investing, chances are high that you have heard about the importance of diversification within your investment portfolio.
-But hearing and understanding are two completely different animals, which is why I want to address the subject today.
+Even if you're new to investing, chances are high that you have heard about the importance of diversification within your investments.
+But hearing and understanding are two completely different animals, which is why it is important to address the subject head on.
 What is portfolio diversification and why is it important?
 Let's dig in.

-When structuring an investment portfolio, there are generally 4 different types (asset classes) of investments that you can buy within an account:
+When structuring a traditional investment portfolio, there are generally 4 different types (asset classes) of investments that you can buy within an account:

 Stocks: Stocks (or equities) are ownership interests in companies.
 Stocks fluctuate in value depending on how well the particular companies perform in the marketplace, and some will also pay out a portion of their earnings to stock owners (in the form of dividends).
 Stocks are subject to a lot of price movement (volatility), but also have the potential for high growth.